 “All you can do is try your best and be happy doing it”… a favourite saying of hers.

 2007 was to be the last year that Frances would watch those happy swimmers arrive into Salthill and the last time she’d be there to hug Kevin and Ronan as they made their way up the Palmer’s Rock slipway.
 She died on April 21st 2008 and the swim was renamed after her.
-Since then, over 250 people have completed the Frances Thornton Memorial Galway Bay Swim, including Frances’s two daughters, Fiona and Claire.
-Fiona has taken up the mantle of organiser extraordinaire and is following in her mother’s footsteps, whilst Claire became the youngest swimmer to make the crossing at age 16.
+Since then, over 500 people have completed the Frances Thornton Memorial Galway Bay Swim, including Frances’s two daughters, Fiona and Claire.
+Fiona is a key member of the volunteer committee and is following in her mother’s footsteps, whilst Claire became the youngest swimmer to make the crossing at age 16.
 Kevin, Fiona and Claire’s dad, Brian Thornton is a huge driving force behind the fundraising and is a director of Cancer Care West.
 In 2015, Brian swam as a member of the Thornton family relay team.
 The event has now become the biggest annual fundraiser for Cancer Care West.
 That money goes towards supporting the many many patients and families that are suffering through cancer in the west of Ireland.
 Fran would be glad of that no doubt… and happy knowing that the hugs are still going around.